 Jobs and Salary Expectations for Associate's Graduates in Agriculture and Forestry

-The Bureau of Labor Statistics estimates that the number of jobs for environmental science and protection technicians, for example, will increase by 1% between 2020 and 2030.
-Many of these positions are seasonal, however, offering employment only in the summer months.
+Many ground-level agriculture and forestry positions are experiencing growth and offer practical pathways into environmental careers.
+The Bureau of Labor Statistics estimates modest employment growth for environmental science and protection technicians between 2024 and 2034.
+Many of these positions are seasonal, however, offering employment primarily in the summer months.

-These tend to be very practical and hands-on programs that prepare you to get out into the field and start making a real impact, whether in agroecology and food processing, or forestry and wildland management.
+Many ground-level agriculture and forestry technicians start with associate's degrees in fields like Sustainable Agriculture, Sustainable Horticulture, Forest Technology, or Sustainable Food and Farming.
+These tend to be very practical, hands-on programs that prepare you to get out into the field and start making a real impact, whether in agroecology and food processing or forestry and wildland management.

 Jobs and Salary Expectations for Bachelor's Graduates in Agriculture and Forestry